 7) What should I do for water in case of an emergency?

-It is highly recommend of having 2 or more 20 liter food grade bottles filled with chlorinated water, 2 or more sport bottles with extra filters for extra protection from contaminants that you process the water through for drinking and cooking.
+It is highly recommended of having 2 or more 20-liter food grade bottles filled with chlorinated water, 2 or more sports bottles with extra filters for extra protection from contaminants that you process the water through for drinking and cooking.
 The water can be stored in a cool dark place, and the water should be changed every 4 to 6 months.
-We carry the 20 liter bottles and the sport bottles and replaceable filters in our store or you can order them as Aquasmart Technologies Inc. ships worldwide.
+We carry the 20-liter bottles and the sports bottles and replaceable filters in our store or you can order them as Aquasmart Technologies Inc. ships worldwide.

 8) What is a Reverse Osmosis (RO) water purification system?